Promo Video

 Talk Of The Town

-Released in April 1980 the song reached #8 on the UK charts.
-In the Songwriters Circle in 1999 Chrissie said this “I had in mind this kid who used to stand outside the soundchecks on our first tour… I never spoke to him.
-I remember that the last time I saw him I just left him standing in the snow, I never had anything to say to him.
-I kind of wrote this for him, so, in the unlikely event that you’re watching this, I did think about you.
+Released in April 1980, the song climbed to #8 on the UK charts.
+Reflecting on its origins during the Songwriters Circle in 1999, Chrissie Hynde shared, “I had in mind this kid who used to stand outside the soundchecks on our first tour…” Her words hint at the song’s emotional depth and the kind of fleeting, real-life moments that often spark lasting music….
+I never spoke to him.
+I remember that the last time I saw him, I just left him standing in the snow; I never had anything to say to him.
+I kind of wrote this for him, so, in the unlikely event that you’re watching this, I did think about you.”

 Message Of Love

-Released in February 1981 the song reached #11 in the UK charts and #5 in the US mainstream rock.
-According to drummer Martin Chambers, the song was largely formed in the studio based on a rough sketch presented by Hynde.
-Chambers explained, “We never really got into the studio without any rehearsal and recorded a song, but we have done that once and that was ‘Message of Love’. … Chrissie likes to come to the band when she has a song finished in her mind … but this time she hadn’t really finished it and so we just … rehearsed it already set up in the studio and it was on tape in two hours, basically.”
-The song, as bassist Pete Farndon said, initially featured multiple sound effects (among them were sounds of car accidents recorded by the band on Paris streets) but most of them were removed from the final released version
+Released in February 1981, “Message of Love” climbed to #11 on the UK charts and reached #5 on the US mainstream rock chart.
+Unlike most of their tracks, this one came together spontaneously in the studio.
+Drummer Martin Chambers recalled, “We never really got into the studio without any rehearsal and recorded a song, but we have done that once and that was ‘Message of Love’… Chrissie likes to come to the band when she has a song finished in her mind… but this time she hadn’t really finished it and so we just… rehearsed it already set up in the studio and it was on tape in two hours, basically.”
+Bassist Pete Farndon added that the original version included various sound effects—like car crash recordings captured by the band on the streets of Paris—but most were stripped out before the final release.

 I Go To Sleep